EthanPerello/npc-forge/docs/library.md

 • Text-based prompts for describing desired changes
 • Support for color changes, accessories, clothing, and expressions
 • Model compatibility (gpt-image-1 recommended for best results)
+• Clear messaging that only gpt-image-1 supports full editing; DALL·E 2 has limited capabilities, DALL·E 3 doesn't support editing (NEW in v0.22.0)
 • Real-time preview of edited portraits

 **Portrait Editing Workflow:**